ji-podhead/RHEL_9_Foreman_Guide/readme.md

 ### PXE and TFTP
 > This diagram outlines the basic steps involved in the PXE and TFTP boot process:
-> - Client Starts Booting: The client device initiates the boot process.
-> - Sends DHCPDISCOVER: The client sends a DHCPDISCOVER packet to discover available DHCP servers.
-> - Receives DHCPOFFER: The DHCP server responds with a DHCPOFFER packet, providing the client with an IP address and the address of the TFTP server.
-> - Requests Boot Image: The client requests the boot image from the TFTP server.
-> - Sends Boot Image: The TFTP server sends the boot image to the client.
-> - Executes Boot Image: The client executes the boot image, initiating the boot process from the network.

 ```mermaid
 sequenceDiagram